 But as you have learned, CBD and the full spectrum of cannabinoids, terpenes, and flavonoids come from the flower of the hemp plant — not the stalk, stem, or leaves.

 So why do big CBD companies use the entire hemp plant to make their CBD products?
 First, because Corporate CBD is focused on mass production and profits.
 And second, because Corporate CBD is still gripped by the stigma associated with THC.

 Simply put, using the "whole plant" doesn't matter if the company's end goal is to process the extract into CBD isolate or broad spectrum CBD.
 And when these same companies make full spectrum products from this same process, the end result is a full spectrum product that tastes so grassy and bitter that it requires flavors like peppermint to cover up the filler.
-That's why we decided to start Cornbread Hemp.

 Anyone who has experience with cannabis knows that the seeds, stems, and leaves do not contain any cannabinoids.
 That's why you removed them from your stash in college.

 It's also why we were shocked to learn that most full spectrum CBD products are made with the whole plant.
 It seemed obvious to us that this method was cutting corners, and it should be a red flag to any full spectrum CBD consumer.

 That's why we coined the term Flower-Only™.
 It's as simple as it sounds — we remove the flowers from the hemp plant before we extract our full spectrum CBD oil.
 That means we don't have leftover chlorophyll and plant matter in our hemp extract, which allows us to formulate our products without the need for cover flavors.